poetapp/documentation/rdd/blockchain-confirmations.md

 The node needs to know if too much time has passed since a transaction has been created and it hasn't yet been seen in any block.

+## Cases

+- Transaction is in mempool for too long, never gets in a block
+- Transaction disappears from mempool and never gets in a block
+- Transaction gets into a block and that block disappears (reorg)

 ## Measuring Time in Blocks

 It makes sense to track at what block height the transaction was created and how many blocks have been mined/generated since, rather than time passed.